 The Broadway stage version of "Meet Me In St. Louis" opened at the George Gershwin Theater on November 2, 1989, ran for 252 performances and for nominated for the 1990 Tony Awards for Best Musical, Book and Score.

-Introducing Margaret O'Brien (Tootie) riding in the horse drawn cart with Chill Wills (Mr. Neely), this single camera sequence was filmed on the MGM sound stage in film process.
+Introducing Tootie riding in the horse drawn cart with Mr. Neely, this single camera sequence was filmed on the MGM sound stage in film process.
 The "moving background projected screen action" had been previously filmed by a second unit filming company, coordinated with extras, horse drawn and motorized vehicles moving as background action.
 The exterior MGM-Culver City back-lot set's background reveal the existing Culver City foothill terrain, located behind the exterior Victorian street set.
 Ignoring the fact that St. Louis is flat land country, the back-lot newly constructed Victorian Saint Louis street had "foothills".
 The "Trolley" sequence was also filmed on the same MGM sound stage in film process.
 The "process plates" are projected by a motion picture projector onto a "rear screen" set directly in center line with the film camera's lens.
 The distance between the projector and the rear screen requires approximately 200' of separation.
 The film process requires a huge stage for the process projector/screen set-up, which also must include the vehicle and actor's film action occurring in front of the screen projection screen.

-After principle photography was completed, Vincent Minnelli and Judy Garland visited NYC during the production process period of the film.
+After principle photography was completed, Vincente Minnelli and Judy Garland visited NYC during the production process period of the film.
 Staying at the Plaza Hotel, Vincent and Judy attended the S.M.
 Berman (author) Broadway comedy, in three acts, "The Pirate".
 Minnelli's "Meet Me in St. Louis" art director, Lemuel Ayers, recommended the play for Minnelli's future project.
 "The Pirate", produced by The Theatre Guild, (177 performances) featuring Alfred Lunt and Lynn Fontanne, with a cast of 38.
 The play's Scenic Designer was Lemuel Ayers.
 The play's costume designs were by Miles White, with the costumes executed by Madam Barbara Karinska.
 Directed and staged by Alfred Lunt, the comedy was performed at the Martin Beck Theatre.
 Enamored with the comedy, Minnelli called the studio asking MGM to purchase "The Pirate" filming property rights for him, as a follow up project after "Meet Me in St. Louis" was completed.
 After investigating, the MGM production office responded "we already own it!"
-Minnelli and Garland repeatedly attended the play's performances during their NYC stay; with Minnelli inscribing sketches and notes of the sets, costumes, and production details.
+Minnelli and Garland repeatedly attended the play's performances during their NYC stay, with Minnelli inscribing sketches and notes of the sets, costumes, and production details.